- Home

 Framingham State University offers equal opportunities to all qualified students, including those with disabilities.
 The University is committed to making reasonable accommodations as necessary to ensure that its programs and activities do not discriminate, or have the effect of discriminating, on the basis of disability.
 Disability/Access Services works with students with ADD/ADHD, Autism Spectrum Disorder, learning and psychiatric disabilities, students with mobility disabilities, students who are blind or low vision, students who are d/Deaf or hard of hearing, and students with chronic medical conditions.

 Disability/Access Services works to provide reasonable accommodations to qualified students.
-The purpose of accommodations, modifications, and/or auxiliary aids is to reduce or eliminate any disadvantages that may exist because of a disability.
+The purpose of accommodations, and/or auxiliary aids is to reduce or eliminate any barriers that may exist because of a disability.
 Framingham State University is not mandated by law to waive specific courses or academic requirements considered essential to a particular program or degree.
-Rather, the University is mandated to modify existing requirements on a case-by-case basis in order to ensure that individuals are not discriminated against on the basis of their disability.
+Rather, the University is mandated to ensure access so that individuals are not discriminated against on the basis of their disability.

 Additional Information about Accommodations, Guidelines, Policies and Procedures